tasneemchapman/film-industry/README.md

 ```

 Because "slasher" is just a string, it won't cause an error, but it's clearly not a valid genre.
-So keeping the `genre` parameter of the `registerFilm` method above makes it very difficult (re: impossible)
+So keeping the `genre` parameter of type String in the `registerFilm` method above makes it very difficult (re: impossible)
-to know fully how to implement the `registerFilm` method... as there can be infinitely many strings passed into
+to know fully how to implement the `registerFilm` method... as there can be infinitely many strings passed in...:
-the method....:
 * "slash"
 * "s"
 * "sx"
 * " slash"
 * "" , etc.

+You'd need `if-elseif` chains to try to enumerate the possibilities (but it's fruitless as there are infintely many).

-Enums provide a nice solution to this issue by restricting input to valid movie genres only.
+Enums provide a nice solution to this issue by restricting input to what we define as valid movie genres only.
 We'll improve this
-(still purely hypothetical) method by using the `MovieGenre` enum we defined above:
+method by using the `MovieGenre` enum we defined above:

 ```java
 public boolean registerFilm(String name, MovieGenre genre) {